mobasshirCode/weather-app/README.md

 # Weather App
-This is a Weather App made using openweathers API with the help of HTML , CSS and Vanilla JS.
+This is a Weather App made using openweathers API with the help of HTML , CSS and Vanilla Js.
 <br>
 It is a responsive app optimised for both desktop and mobile phones.
 <br> <br>